siv2r/bip-frost-signing/README.md

 ### Motivation

 The FROST signature scheme [[KG20](https://eprint.iacr.org/2020/852),[CKM21](https://eprint.iacr.org/2021/1375),[BTZ21](https://eprint.iacr.org/2022/833),[CGRS23](https://eprint.iacr.org/2023/899)] enables _t-of-n_ Schnorr threshold signatures,in which a threshold _t_ of some set of _n_ signers is required to produce a signature.
 FROST remains unforgeable as long as at most _t-1_ signers are compromised, and remains functional as long as _t_ honest signers do not lose their secret key material.
-It supports any choice of _t_ as long as _1 ≤ t ≤ n_[^t-edge-cases].
+It supports any choice of _t_ as long as _1 ≤ t ≤ n_.[^t-edge-cases]

 The primary motivation is to create a standard that allows users of different software projects to jointly control Taproot outputs ([BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)).
 Such an output contains a public key which, in this case, would be the group public key derived from the public shares of threshold signers.